riaaa16/is219-portfolio/docs/03-color-system.md

 1. "Color Psychology in Digital Interfaces" - HCI Journal 2024
 2. "Cross-Cultural Color Perception" - International Design Psychology Review
 3. "Color and Cognitive Processing" - Digital Psychology Quarterly

+### Application Principles
+- Use color to highlight creative work, guide exploration, and support emotional connection.
+- Maintain high contrast and accessibility for all users.
+- Use color sparingly for emphasis, supporting clarity and creative focus.

+### Accessibility & Inclusion
+- All color choices tested for contrast and color blindness.
+- Color is never the only means of conveying information.

+### Brand Voice in Color
+- Expressive, inviting, and original.
+- Color choices support a welcoming, creative, and authentic experience.